arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/tutorials/cheat-sheet/cheat-sheet.md

   - web-editor
 ---

-The Arduino® UNO R4 Minima is a development board with the classic UNO formfactor, based on the renesas microcontroller.
+The Arduino® UNO R4 Minima is a development board with the classic UNO form factor, based on the [RA4M1]() microcontroller from [Renesas]().
 Compared to the UNO R3 it now comes with 32 KB of RAM memory, a clock speed of 48 MHz and a USB-C® port.

+This is the first UNO board that uses a 32-bit architecture, being previously based on the 8-bit AVR architecture.

 This article is a collection of guides, API calls, libraries and tutorials that help you getting started with the UNO R4 Minima.